Paraguayan War: Brazil

 Due to the war, Brazil ran a deficit between 1870 and 1880, which was finally paid off.
 At the time foreign loans were not significant sources of funds.

 Argentina

 Following the war, Argentina faced many federalist revolts against the national government.
 Economically it benefited from having sold supplies to the Brazilian army, but the war overall decreased the national treasure.
 The national action contributed to the consolidation of the centralized government after revolutions were put down, and the growth in influence of Army leadership.

+Schenoni links this consolidation to institutional changes produced by wartime mobilization.
+During the conflict, the national government raised more revenue, borrowed heavily, expanded its control over currency and credit, and recruited troops from across the provinces.
+The war accelerated strategic railway construction, including the Central Argentine Railway between Rosario and Cordoba.
+Schenoni identifies the end of the conflict as the turning point after which national institutions became better able to withstand provincial rebellions.

 It has been argued the conflict played a key role in the consolidation of Argentina as a nation-state.
 That country became one of the wealthiest in the world, by the early 20th century.
 It was the last time that Brazil and Argentina openly took such an interventionist role in Uruguay's internal politics.

 By the account of historian Mateo Martinic the war put a temporary hold on Argentine plans to challenge the Chilean occupation of the Strait of Magellan.